 This dish is perfect to turn your homemade bone broth into a show-stopping meal.
 The instructions for homemade bone broth are included in the recipe below, and you can read more about its gut-healing and immune system benefits here.

 Once you get the hang of making this type of soup, the hands-on time is really pretty short.
-Add the bone broth ingredients to the pot, simmer 4-24 hours over low heat (or even in a crock pot over night), strain, then add the rest of your soup ingredients.
+Add the bone broth ingredients to the pot, simmer 4-24 hours over low heat (or even in a slow cooker overnight), strain, then add the rest of your soup ingredients.
 Easy-peasy.

 Watch the Full Episode to Learn More